RokKos/nes-emulator-rs/README.md

 -   **Cycle-Accurate Emulation:** To strive for an emulation that is precise to the clock cycle of the original hardware.
 -   **Cross-Platform:** To ensure the emulator can be compiled and run on various operating systems.
+-   **Debugger:** Have some way to check the internals or the amazing ROM created.

 ## Implemented Opcodes